acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 Here we specify a ruleset to match any URLs starting with "http://www.mozilla".
-When a page matches we add the supplied worker to an array, and when we have three workers in the array we send a message to each worker in turn, telling them the order we added them.
+When a page matches we add the supplied worker to an array, and when we have three workers in the array we send a message to each worker in turn, telling it the order in which it was attached.
 The worker just displays the message in an alert box.

-This shows that separate pages execute in separate contexts, which each has its own communication channel with the add-on script.
+This shows that separate pages execute in separate contexts and that each context has its own communication channel with the add-on script.

-Note though that while there is a separate worker for each execution context, the worker is shared across all the content scripts associated with the execution context.
+Note though that while there is a separate worker for each execution context, the worker is shared across all the content scripts associated with a single execution context.
 In the following example we pass two content scripts into the `pageMod`: these content scripts will share a worker instance.